Brender-Studio/brender-snippets/examples/single_scripts/render_multi_material/README.md

 1. Ensure your Blender scene has the object you want to render.
 2. Create multiple materials in your Blender file.
 3. Modify the `object_name` and `material_names` variables in the script to match your scene.
-4. Set the `output_directory` to your desired output location.
+4. Run the script to render images with different materials applied to the object.